 Other Adverse Effects

 The mechanism of action that causes a dry cough in patients taking ACE inhibitors is thought to be related to the reduced bradykinin metabolism as a result of these inhibitors.
-Bradykinin (BK) is a known pertussive mediator and is believed to accumulate in the upper respiratory tract.
-The incidence of ACE inhibitor-related cough is reported to be present in 5 to 35% of patients on this medication.
+Bradykinin (BK) is a known pertussive mediator and appears to accumulate in the upper respiratory tract.
+The incidence of ACE inhibitor-related cough is reportedly present in 5 to 35% of patients on this medication.

 Rarely, benazepril can cause hypotension in volume or salt-depleted patients (seen primarily in patients on a diuretic, low-sodium diet, dialysis, or subject to diarrhea or vomiting).